reputage/didery.js/README.rst

 package manager (npm) installed on your machine (see details above for installation instructions).
 With Node.js installed, the following terminal command can be run to install dideryJS:
 ::
-   $ npm install didery
+   $ npm install dideryjs
-To save dideryJS as a project dependency run either:
+To save dideryJS as a project dependency run either
 ::
-  $ npm install --save-dev didery for a development dependency, or
+  $ npm install --save-dev dideryjs for a development dependency, or
 ::
-  $ npm install --save didery
+  $ npm install --save dideryjs
 for a production dependency.

 Testing